thesephist/torus/README.md

 movie1.get('release_year'); // 2019
 ```

-When we call `#update()` to set new values on a record, any components listening to the record will be notified after the new attributes are set.
+When we call `#update()` to set new values on a record, any components bound to the record will be notified after the new attributes are set.

 When we want to serialize the record for rendering or sharing on the network, we can use one of two methods.
 By default, both of these methods, `#serialize()` and `#summarize`, return the same, JSON representation of the record's attributes.